manglide/CSI-NG/README.md

-# Consumer Sentiment Location Intelligence Products App - Nigeria
+# Location Intelligence For Brands in Nigeria using Consumer Sentiments And Reviews